bastiscode/llm-text-generation/README.md

 ### Installation

-This project is mainly tested with Python 3.10, but should work fine with Python 3.8 and newer versions
+This project requires Python 3.10 or higher.

 #### From PyPI